wiicode/cybersecurity-framework/bronze-controls.md

 # Business/Organization Management
+>  Implementing processs for sticking to strategic direction, managing risks, and verifying that your systems work as designed today and will work as expected during an incident.
+{.is-success}

 {.grid-list}
 - [Code of Conduct](/bronze-controls/code-of-conduct)
 - [Incident Categories](/bronze-controls/incident-categories)
 {.links-list}

 # Data Management
+>  Practices for classifying, managing, and storing your information/data electonically.
+{.is-success}
 {.grid-list}
 - [Data Handling Controls](/bronze-controls/data-handling-controls)
 - [Secure sanitization of storage media](/bronze-controls/topic-sanitization)